kevinnls/bitesyzedtechdiary/_posts/2023-01-19-becoming-my-own-certificate-authority.md

 using the same command as self-signed certificates with the `-new` instead of the `-x509` flag.

-First I generate a new private key - using an ecliptic curve!
+First I generate a new private key - using an elliptic curve!
 Then a CSR using the key.

 ```